dreamcatcher-tech/network/Inbox/2024-12-04 1336 merging transcript todos.md

 >[!danger] Depends:

-add in the concept of being able to
+add in the concept of being able to represent many different use types:
+- dedicated app for a single customer
+- processing napps in a pipeline
+- voice puck agents
+- web apis exposed over the web
+- crypto mining / pooled inference

+suppose we would just change how the front end walks thru the auth flows to operate directly.